Disclosure: This post may contain affiliate links. Please read my disclosure for more info.

 After having Baby F2, eating out sounds more like a chore than leisure to me.
 Our kids refuse to eat most things in public.

 If we go to a restaurant, our son will willingly go hungry, and our baby will get bored and start crying in the high chair.
-When we get home, I will feed to feed Baby F2 and try to force Baby F1 to eat something.
+When we get home, I will need to feed Baby F2 and try to force Baby F1 to eat something.

 Our meal goes from lasting an hour at home to an hour at the restaurant and probably another hour at home.
 It just sounds so unappealing and exhausting to me.

 What I love these days are Mr. FAF’s home-made fried rice and steak.
 Mr. FAF loves steak.
 We used to go to a steak house once every few months when we had less money, which was like a big reward for us.
-But now Mr. FAF just gets the raw cut from Costco (roughly $9.99/lb) and make the steak at home.
+But now Mr. FAF just gets the raw cut from Costco (roughly $9.99/lb) and makes the steak at home.

 One piece of steak is usually so big that both of us can share it at one meal and then have enough for Mr. FAF’s next meal (3 meals in total).
 We have steak once every month or so and totally skip the drive and the wait at a restaurant.

-When we have old rice and want a quick lunch on the weekends, Mr. FAF whips up some egg, adds in some frozen corn and cabbage pickle, and turns those simple ingredient into a tasty dish that I can’t have enough of.
+When we have old rice and want a quick lunch on the weekends, Mr. FAF whips up some egg, adds in some frozen corn and cabbage pickle, and turns those simple ingredients into a tasty dish that I can’t have enough of.

 I used to go to a pho restaurant whenever I craved it.
 I have, however, learned to make pho from scratch at home.
 I usually make a lot of broth and just freeze it for the next time when I crave pho.
 It takes about an hour to prepare to make the broth.